Wind-WindKids/winding/samples/sophieandwind/winter.md

 There was music, paper lanterns, and a table piled high with cupcakes and cookies.

 After the party, Sophie and Wind sat on the low deck steps.
-They kissed, unabashed and certain, knowing tomorrow won't be here.
+They kissed, knowing tomorrow won't be here.

 @image:
 Sophie and Wind at a distance, sitting on the steps of the clubhouse, the glow of string lights around them.
 Wind’s arm around Sophie, her head on his shoulder.